Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: 's Design

 By tracking expert maps, we guide \sys to discover fine-grained expert patterns---the iteration-level expert selection preferences via probability distributions.
 Intuitively, analyzing probability distributions enables \sys to not only identify which experts are binarily selected or omitted, but also to assess the confidence or preference assigned to each expert from the perspective of the gate networks.

 The design of expert maps has two key advantages over existing coarse-grained expert tracking methods (\eg, MoE-Infinity~\cite{xue2024moe} tracks the request-level expert hit counts). \textit{First}, existing works only focus on \textit{aggregated} request-level expert activations, whereas an expert map tracks individual iterations with detailed expert selections. \textit{Second}, existing works only record the expert hit counts, whereas we track detailed probability distributions.
 Note that expert maps can easily recover coarse-grained information by applying a top $K$ selection operator to the probability distributions and aggregating expert counts over iterations, therefore generalizing to existing tracking methods.
-We evaluate \sys against other tracking methods to show the effectiveness of expert maps in \S\ref{subsec:eval-ablation}.